Rare Bird Emporium Opens in Murphy, North CarolinaNovember 7, 2022 (Published: November 13, 2020)

 Learning the 7 Steps to Success

-Through our 7 Steps to Success coffee shop franchise alternative, Crimson Cup has helped over 150 entrepreneurs in 30 states start unique independent coffee shops in their local communities.
+Through our 7 Steps to Coffee Shop Startup Success franchise alternative program, Crimson Cup has helped over 300 entrepreneurs in 30 states start unique independent coffee shops in their local communities.
 Even during the pandemic, the award-winning coffee roaster has helped more than a dozen entrepreneurs open new and thriving coffee shops in 2020.

 Based on Greg’s book, “Seven Steps to Success: A Common-Sense Guide to Succeed in Specialty Coffee,” the program teaches everything needed to open and run a profitable coffee shop.